Pro-NerdX/Raychel/README.md

 ## Current State

+> Current: 6.7

-> Next: 6.8.
+> Upcomming: 6.8.
 An Interval Class (Ray Tracing In One Weekend)

 This is a python implementation of the project(s) from the book series [Ray Tracing In One Weekend](https://raytracing.github.io)